-If you have been abused or neglected at All American Nursing Home, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at All American Nursing Home, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 All American Nursing Home is an Illinois nursing home.
 All American Nursing Home is licensed to Zikainim Inc. All American Nursing Home is located at 5488 North Broadway Street, Chicago, IL 60640 with telephone number 773-334-2224.
 All American Nursing Home has 144 beds and 100 staff members.
 The Illinois Nursing Home Care Act governs All American Nursing Home.

 All American Nursing Home’s Address, Phone Number, and Contact Information

 5488 North Broadway Street

 Chicago, IL 60640